axonivy-market/market/market/uipath/README.md

 ## Demo

-With the connector a Demo process will be installed and show you prominent use-cases for UiPath orchestrator interactions.
+With the connector a Demo process will be installed to demonstrate prominent use-cases for UiPath orchestrator interactions.
 E.g. 'startAJob' on an unattended robot.

  ![copy-properties](doc/img/startJobSample.png)